umbraco/UmbracoDocs/Add-ons/index.md

 ## [The Licensing Model](The-Licensing-model)

-Learn more about the licensing model we use for our licensed product Umbraco Forms.
+Learn more about the licensing model we use for our licensed products, Umbraco Forms, and Umbraco Deploy.